Top Menu

 Replies (2)

-RE: OpenProject not starting after fresh installation - Added by John Mink 3 days ago
+RE: OpenProject not starting after fresh installation - Added by John Mink almost 2 years ago

 Thanks for the response though I admit I'm confused by the "myecp login" link in your response, was that an example of some sort or just pasted to the wrong place?
 Regardless I appreciate you mentioning file paths in your response.